Nadib-Rana/Full-Stack-Development-/Frontend/Lession 3/*Fonts & Text Styling.md

-Here's an expanded table for **Fonts & Text Styling** with additional properties and their descriptions:
+ **Fonts & Text Styling** with additional properties and their descriptions:

 ---